 When can an S-signature be used?

-You can use an S-signature whenever corresponding with the United States Patent and Trademark Office.
+You can use an S-signature whenever submitting documents with the United States Patent and Trademark Office.

 What are the examples of a proper S-signature?